Hussein, King of Hejaz: Appointment

 Following the removal of his predecessor in October and the sudden death of his successor shortly thereafter, Hussein was appointed grand sharif by official decree of the sultan Abdul Hamid II in November 1908.
+His appointment came during a time of cooperation between Arab Notables and the new regime in Istanbul, when constitutional reforms were seen interrupted at granting more local autonomy.
 However, the situation was peculiar for Hussein, who arrived in Mecca in the midst of the Young Turk Revolution, which brought the Young Turks (Committee of Union and Progress) to power.
 Upon his arrival, he met CUP representatives who greeted him as the "Constitutional Sharif," intending to gauge his response to such a designation.
 He replied: "Verily these are the lands of God in which nothing will ever stand except the Shariah of God [...]
 The constitution of the lands of God is the Shariah of God and the Sunnah of His Prophet".
+His reply reflected a long standing political practice of the Hejaz, where governance rested on Islamic law and Sharifian custom as opposed to Ottoman secular constitutionalism.
+In early 1914 he and his family discussed possible Ottoman retaliation, but their concern centered on the preservation of Hejazi autonomy advocating for a broader Arab political program.

 Religious stances

 Hussein bin Ali brings a holy carpet to Jerusalem in 1914; The Sharif can be seen in the carriage with the Mufti of Jerusalem.

 His main teacher was Ahmad Zayni Dahlan, with whom he became a hafiz.
 He had a Shafi'i and Hanafi education, but also allied with the Malikis and opposed the Wahhabis, at a time when adherence to a madhhab was more fluid.